b3rito/peeko/README.md

-# peeklo
+# peeko

 **Version:** v1.0

-peeklo is a browser-based XSS-powered C2 (Command and Control) tool that leverages the victim’s browser as a stealthy proxy inside internal networks.
+peeko is a browser-based XSS-powered C2 (Command and Control) tool that leverages the victim’s browser as a stealthy proxy inside internal networks.

-Through an injected XSS payload, peeklo establishes a WebSocket connection to a central server, allowing an attacker to remotely control the victim’s browser to send requests to internal services, scan networks, and exfiltrate data — all without dropping a single binary.
+Through an injected XSS payload, peeko establishes a WebSocket connection to a central server, allowing an attacker to remotely control the victim’s browser to send requests to internal services, scan networks, and exfiltrate data — all without dropping a single binary.

 ---